-(DEPRECATED, will be removed in a future version) Multi-line name = URL definitions of python package servers.
-Dependencies can specify using a specified index server through the :indexservername:depname pattern.
+(DEPRECATED, will be removed in a future version) Use setenv to configure PIP_INDEX_URL environment variable, see below.

+Multi-line name = URL definitions of python package servers.
+You can specify an alternative index server for dependencies by applying the :indexservername:depname pattern.
 The default indexserver definition determines where unscoped dependencies and the sdist install installs from.
 Example: